tempusfrangit/go-xdr/README.md

 //xdr:union=uint32,case=0=OpSuccessResult
 // OpSuccessResult is the payload for StatusSuccess
-// (add struct if you want a non-void payload)
+// (add struct, any constants that do not have a matching struct are VOID values)
 ```

 - Use `xdr:"key"` for the discriminant field